American Football League: Legitimacy and the end of an era (1968–1970)

 While many AFL players and observers believed their league was the equal of the NFL, their first two Super Bowl performances did nothing to prove it.
 However, on November 17, 1968, when NBC cut away from a game between the Jets and Raiders to air the children's movie Heidi, the ensuing uproar helped disprove the notion that fans still considered the AFL an inferior product.
-The perception of AFL inferiority forever changed on January 12, 1969, when the AFL Champion New York Jets shocked the heavily favored NFL Champion Baltimore Colts in Super Bowl III.
+The perception of AFL inferiority forever changed on January 12, 1969, when the AFL champion New York Jets shocked the heavily favored NFL champion Baltimore Colts in Super Bowl III.
 The Colts, who entered the contest favored by as many as 18 points, had completed the 1968 NFL season with a 13–1 record, and won the NFL title with a convincing 34–0 win over the Cleveland Browns.
 Led by their stalwart defense—which allowed a record-low 144 points—the 1968 Colts were considered one of the best-ever NFL teams.

 By contrast, the Jets had allowed 280 points, the highest total for any division winner in the two leagues.
 They had also only narrowly beaten the favored Oakland Raiders 27–23 in the AFL championship game.
 Jets quarterback Joe Namath recalled that in the days leading up to the game, he grew increasingly angry when told New York had no chance to beat Baltimore.
-Three days before the game, a frustrated Namath responded to a heckler at the Touchdown Club in Miami by declaring, "We're going to win Sunday, I'll guarantee you."
+Three days before the game, a frustrated Namath responded to a heckler at the Touchdown Club in Miami by declaring, "We're going to win Sunday, I guarantee it!"

 Namath and the Jets made good on his guarantee as they held the Colts scoreless until late in the fourth quarter.
 The Jets won, 16–7, in what is considered one of the greatest upsets in American sports history.
 With the win, the AFL finally achieved parity with the NFL and legitimized the merger of the two leagues.
 That notion was reinforced one year later in Super Bowl IV, when the AFL champion Kansas City Chiefs upset the NFL champion Minnesota Vikings, 23–7, in the last championship game to be played between the two leagues.
 The Vikings, favored by 12½ points, were held to just 67 rushing yards.